 ID pointers: Forewing is pale yellowish-brown, sometimes darker, suffused greyish brown, with reddish-brown markings, including a dark bar from the dorsum near the base, and an oblique cross-band at about a half.

 Distribution: (Last record: 27 June 2024 at Chaddesden, Derby ) – A handful of annual records would indicate that this is generally an uncommon Tortrix in the county.
-Appears to be only eight records since 1956.
-Favours woodland.
+Since 1997 there have been 22 records – Favours woodland.

 Flight Period: June / July / August / – On the wing during May – August.
 Moth Activity: Nocturnal Crepuscular – active from dusk and attracted to light Photographed: Yes – Photographed By: Steve Orridge © All Rights Reserved